 The Burst Terminate command is used to truncate read bursts (with Auto Precharge disabled).
-The most recently registered Read command prior to the Burst Terminate command is truncated, as shown in Chapter 3.5.
+The most re-cently registered Read command prior to the Burst Terminate command is truncated, as shown in the Operation section of this data sheet.

 Auto Refresh